 My name is Susan and I am a sexual abuse survivor.

-My story began many many moons before I was even born simply because I was born to two very wounded individuals.
+My story began many, many moons before I was even born simply because I was born to two very wounded individuals.
 My abuse story begins at the tender age of 3 1/2 with my uncles.
 Call it being at the wrong place at the wrong time.
 They had teamed up on me, terrifying me and did horrific things to me, threatening to hurt my mother, grandma and siblings if I ever told.
 To solidify my silence they repeatedly dunked me under in the pond were they had violated me.
 I swore never to tell.
 They finally let me go.

 I ran home as fast as I could.
 I knew I was in trouble because we were never to go to the pond by ourselves, but I had.
-What a terrible error on a 3 1/2 years little mind.
-I burst through the door to my mom and grandma, but only to meet my mother’s wrath about being wet, dirty and covered in pond scum.
+What a terrible error on a 3 1/2 year old’s little mind.
+I burst through the door to my mom and grandma, only to meet my mother’s wrath about being wet, dirty and covered in pond scum.
 I told her I fell off the log in the pond.
 I was going to get a whipping, but my grandma intervened.
-She drew a bath to clean me up, but every time she tried to tip my head back to do my hair I fought her, holler and cried.
-She finally had enough, she threw my head under the water.
+She drew a bath to clean me up, but every time she tried to tip my head back to do my hair I fought her, hollered and cried.
+She finally had enough; she threw my head under the water.
 I knew then I was really going to die.

 My uncles tormented and abused me for more years than I can remember.
-The woods, the chicken coop under the stairs, the basements, just about anywhere.
+The woods, the chicken coop, under the stairs, the basements, just about anywhere.

 My grandma told me, “It was man that was hurting me not God.”
 I stayed quiet.
 I was 14 when my uncle last abused me, and at 15 I turned my father in to my school counselor.
 I was taken out of the home, put into foster care.
-There was a trial, my father plead guilty.
+There was a trial, my father pled guilty.
 He was ordered to go to counseling and to stop drinking, for he claimed every time he abused me he was drunk.
-I remained in foster care away from mother, my siblings and my grandmother.
+I remained in foster care away from mother, my siblings, and my grandmother.
 It all came true, it happened just like dad said it would.